-The board-certified plastic surgeons at The Plastic Surgery Group offer several types of liposuction.
-During consultation, the surgeon reviews the patient’s medical and surgical history and listens to their aesthetic objectives for surgery.
-Depending on the person’s anatomy, aesthetic goals and other factors such as how many areas of the body will be treated, the plastic surgeon recommends the technique he or she feels is most appropriate to address the person’s unique anatomical needs and aesthetic concerns.
+During consultation with the board-certified plastic surgeons at The Plastic Surgery Group, the surgeon reviews the patient’s medical and surgical history and listens to their aesthetic objectives for surgery.
+Depending on the person’s anatomy, aesthetic goals and other factors such as how many areas of the body will be treated, the plastic surgeon recommends the treatment he or she feels is most appropriate to address the person’s unique anatomical needs and aesthetic concerns.

 Liposuction surgery is generally performed on an outpatient basis, under general anesthesia.
-In select cases, liposuction may be performed under local anesthesia and IV sedation.
+In select cases, liposuction may be performed under local anesthesia in the New Jersey office or under IV sedation.
 Rarely, an overnight stay at a medical facility may be required for individuals undergoing liposuction on many areas of the body, or if a large volume of fat is being removed.

 To start the liposuction procedure, the plastic surgeon makes several small incisions in the treatment area(s).
 He or she strategically places the incisions in areas of the body that are easily concealed either by clothing or by the natural contours of the body.
 The plastic surgeon typically injects a tumescent solution comprised of lidocaine (an anesthetic), epinephrine and sterile saltwater into the area to be treated, to minimize blood loss and bruising.
 The surgeon then inserts a cannula (a thin, hollow tube) through the incision, suctioning out the unwanted fat.
-Many times, stitches are not needed to close the miniscule incisions.
-If stitches are needed, dissolvable sutures are used.
+Stiches are placed to close the miniscule incisions.
 The treated area is dressed with bandages and an overlying compression garment.

 Following liposuction surgery, patients should expect to take four to seven days off from work or their usual routine.
 During this time, they need to get plenty of rest and avoid vigorous activity, including exercise.